spdx/spdx-3-model/model/Core/Properties/externalSpdxId.md

 ## Description

-ExternalId identifies an external Element used within a Document but defined external to that Document.
+ExternalSpdxId identifies an external Element used within a Document but defined external to that Document.

 ## Metadata

-- name: externalId
+- name: externalSpdxId
 - Nature: DataProperty
 - Range: xsd:anyURI